 If you’re up against the seat belt defense in your case, don’t go it alone.
 These cases are complex and require assistance from a personal injury attorney.

 Do I need an attorney?

 An car accident lawyer Memphis, Tennessee has been through this before and knows how to take on the insurance companies.
 They know how to go head-to-head with the other driver’s attorney so that you can focus on your recovery.

-Thank you to our friends and contributors at Wiseman Bray, PLLC for their insight into car accidents and seat belts.
+Thank you to our friends and contributors at Patterson Bray, for their insight into car accidents and seat belts.